Qasmi2/testingGitcommands/command.md

 To track / add all the modifing files to statuging area
     git add .
     git add -A

 To untrack / or remove a file to the staging area
     git rm --cached file-name
     git rm -f --cached file-name

+Records or snapshort the file permanently in the version control history

+    git commit -m "write a usefull commit here"

+To find the latest commit
+    git show --summary
+    cat .git/refs/heads/branchName